ncatlab/nlab-content/pages/7/5/3/0/357/content.md

 ## Examples

-* A [[multicategory]] is a virtual double category with a single object and a single vertical morphism (the identity morphism).
+* A [[multicategory]] is a virtual double category with a single object and a single tight morphism (the identity morphism).
-* Any double category is an example, and thus also any bicategory viewing the arrows as horizontal.
+* Any double category is an example, and thus also any bicategory viewing the arrows as loose.
-* For any [[monoidal category]] $V$, there is a virtual double category of $V$-matrices whose objects are sets, vertical arrows are functions and a horizontal arrow $p : X \to Y$ is a family of objects $p_{y,x}
+* For any [[monoidal category]] $V$, there is a virtual double category of $V$-matrices whose objects are sets, tight arrows are functions and a loose arrow $p : X \to Y$ is a family of objects $p_{y,x}
 \in V$ for each $x\in X, y \in Y$, and a 2-cell from $X_0
 \overset{p_1}{\to} X_1 \to\dots \to X_n$ to $Y_0 \overset{q}{\to} Y_1$
 along $f : X_0 \to Y_0, g : X_n \to Y_n$ is a family of arrows